bmondal94/Inventory-manager-android-app/README.md

   * `Cost`: cost of an item
  * You can change item counts easily.
  * You can `Add` or `Delete` or `Update` item (details).
+ * You can `Print` the summary of the all the items in your stock.
+* You can apply the customer check-out.
+ * `Information`: To add ot delete or update the customer information.
+ * `Check-out`: Customer check-out window.

 # Button details
 ## Main store